kaapstorm/the_right_god/src/01_the_daily.rst

             who prevents us from getting sick?

             The answer is that there are no gods.
 It's just us.
 All of us.
-Prayers are answered by other people.
-Which is why sometimes they are not answered the way you expect or want, and sometimes they are not answered at all.
-We do what we can, if we want, when we want.
+We fire prayers like arrows into the sky, and we wait, and see where the arrows of our prayers land, and then draw bullseyes around them, and tell ourselves that is the will of our particular god.
+But really, prayers are answered by other people.
+Those of us who answer prayers do what we can, if we want, when we want.
 We are not perfect.
+But if more of us knew that it was up to us, maybe more of us would answer prayers.
+Maybe.

         Ruth Graham
+            That is a great insight.

-            So why do you not get sick?
+            But it leaves a question unanswered: Why do you not get sick?

         Chowri Anaikottai
             There are two reasons.
 The first is so that you would find